 Advantages of Ceiling Fans

-- Ceiling fans are the best source of air circulation – To remove stagnant air or suffocation from the still room, you need a ceiling fan, because it creates an air current and circulates air to all corners of the room.
-As the air circulates, it gives a feeling of fresh air in your nostrils.
+- Ceiling fans are the best source for air circulation – To remove stagnant air or lingering odors from a still room, you need a ceiling fan.
+It creates a flow of air current and circulates air to all corners of the room.
+As the air circulates, it both cools and freshens to create comfort.
 Keep in mind that the fan blades should be at least 7-feet above the floor.

 - Ceiling fans help save money – While air conditioners can keep the room cooler, they’re quite expensive in terms of energy and maintenance cost.
-Moreover, the cool breeze generated by ACs is not as easier to move compared to that generated by ceiling fans.
-Super cooled rooms are not always good for health as well.
-While ceiling fans not only help circulate air and create lighter atmosphere in the room, they consume far less energy and require minimal maintenance.
+Moreover, the cool air generated by ACs needs help to properly circulate around the room.
+Ceiling fans not only help circulate air and create a more comfortable environment, but they consume little energy and require minimal maintenance.

-- Ceiling fans complement the theme of your room – Apart from maintaining the room temperature, giving your fresh air to breathe in and saving your expenses, ceiling fans complement your room theme as well.
-Ceiling fan is one of the essential elements of a classic room.
+- Ceiling fans complement the theme of your room – Apart from maintaining room temperature, giving you fresh air to breathe, and saving expenses, ceiling fans complement your room theme as well.
+A ceiling fan can also add to the decor of a classic room.

-- Ceiling fans can add extra light to your room – Another value addition of ceiling fans, they’re now equipped with lights.
-Some ceiling fans may still lack built-in lights but you can retrofit them with light kits.
+- Ceiling fans can add extra light to your room – Another value addition of ceiling fans is the lighting they provide.
+Some ceiling fans may lack built-in lights, but you can typically retrofit them with light kits.

 Ceiling Fan Styles

-Above mentioned ceiling fans reviews are based on ubiquitous and popular styles.
-Following are some of the most popular ceiling fan styles for you, aiding you with design features benefits so that you may choose the best option according to your personal aesthetic requirements.
+The above mentioned best ceiling fan reviews are based on several common and popular styles.
+The following describes some of the different style options that are available so that you may choose the best option according to your personal aesthetic requirements.